Luxembourg-Open-Source-Club/BICS-BOT/README.md

     - `python3 setup.py build`
 1. Install the package
     - `python3 setup.py install`
-1. Create a file .env in the root folder which contains the bot token as `BOT_TOKEN=token`.
-This token you can get from the bot you create.
+1. Create a file .env in the root folder which contains the bot token as `TOKEN_BOT_CLONE=token`.
+To get the token, reach out to @Pedro.

-1. The `bics_bot/config/server_ids.py` file needs to be updated so that it contains the right codes of your developmet server.
+### Bot Deployment
+In case you want to test what you have coded, you will need to deploy a bot.
+To do so, run `python main.py -c` from within the root directory of this repo.
+The `-c` specifies the program to launch the clone instead of the real bot.
+Once the bot is running you should see a message `Bot is online`.
+Then, if you want to test a command that you have added, go to `#bot-dev-discussion` text channel in the BICS discord server. *(Note that you need to have the role `BotDev` to see this channel)*

 ## Commands Available
 > All commands can be used in any channel as only the user that requests for one is able to see the bot messages.

+### General Commands
-- `/help`: Displays the list of the available bot commands.
+- `/help`: This command is used to view the list of the available bot commands.

+- `/useful_links`: This command is used to view a list of some links that might be useful for a BICS student, such as the BSP enrolment form.

-- `/intro` (Only for new members): Allows new member to set their roles and to introduce themselves.
-This command can only be used in the introduction channel.
+- `/intro` (Only for new members): Allows a new member to get role and to introduce themselves.
+This command can only be used in the introduction channel (`#starting-up`).

+- `enroll`: This command is used for students who wish to get viewing permissions to the text channels of their courses.

+- `unenroll`: This command is used for students who wish to remove their viewing permissions to the text channels of the courses they are no longer taking.

+- `/update`: This command is used to update the students year.
+For example, if you are in year 1, then this command will update the year to 2

+### Role Commands

-- `/gamer`: Gives the `Gamer` role, which also gives access to the gamer channel to communicate with other gamers in the server.
+- `/gamer`: Gives the **Gamer** role, which also gives access to the *#games* text channel to communicate with other gamers in the server.

-- `/harem`: Gives the `Harem` role, which also gives access to the harem channel to collect harem cards.
+- `/harem`: Gives the **Harem** role, which also gives access to the *#harem* text channel to collect harem cards.

-- `/useful_links`: Shows some links that might be useful, such as the BSP enrolment form.

-- `/courses`: Allows the user to select the course channels they are currently taking.
+- `/botdev`: Gives the **BotDev** role, which also gives access to the *#bot-dev-discussion* text channel.

 ## Dependencies
 - `nextcord`: python discord API